Entropy Production for Discrete-Time Markov Processes: Decomposition of Entropy Production

 Here, assuming bipartiteness \eqref{def_bip},

-The second term in the above equation is the transfer entropy $T_{\mr{Y} \rightarrow \mr{X}}$ from Y to X, and the third term is the quantity where both the values of X and Y in the second term are swapped.
-If the third term is $T^{\mr{R}}_{\mr{Y} \rightarrow \mr{X}}$, then the difference between the second and third terms is called the transferred dissipation \cite{crooksMarginalConditionalSecond2019}.
-Between the backward partial entropy production and backward marginal entropy production, the following relationship holds.\cite{crooksMarginalConditionalSecond2019}
+The second term in the above equation is the transfer entropy $T_{\mathrm{Y} \rightarrow \mathrm{X}}$ from Y to X, and the third term is the quantity where both the values of X and Y in the second term are swapped.
+We represent this as $T^{\mathrm{R}}_{\mathrm{Y} \rightarrow \mathrm{X}}$ and the difference between the second and third terms is called the transferred dissipation\cite{crooksMarginalConditionalSecond2019}.
+Then, between the partial entropy production and marginal entropy production, the following relationship holds.